WCGA/knowledge-base/docs/contribute/contribute.rst

 Relationship to Other Portals
 =============================

 The WCODP regularly harvests select records from a number of regional, state, and federal data portals and clearinghouses.
-We encourage you to register your data with one of the portals listed below for ease of access by the WCODP, as well as to reach a broader audience.
+If appropriate, we encourage you to register your data with one of the portals listed below for ease of access by the WCODP, as well as to reach a broader audience.
 You can view the current data contributors here: http://portal.westcoastoceans.org/contributors/ or under the Sources tab on the Discover page: http://portal.westcoastoceans.org/discover/

 State and Regional Portals, Registries, and Clearinghouses
 ----------------------------------------------------------

-**Regional or National Portals**
+**National Portals**
  * Data.gov: 									http://www.data.gov/ocean/
  * Marine Cadastre								http://marinecadastre.gov/data/